DeveloperKeshavKumar/attendance-tracker-express/readme.md

 Handles attendance data submission and stores it in an Excel file.

+### GET /admin

+Serves the HTML form for admin access control.

+### POST /admin

+Handles admin authentication and grants access to the attendance submission route for a specified time period.

 ### GET /send-data

 Serves the HTML form for requesting attendance data.